-This catalog reflects the regulations, policies, procedures, programs, and fees for National American University as of March 2017.
+This catalog reflects the policies, procedures, programs, and fees for National American University as of October 2017.
 National American University reserves the right to adopt, amend, and implement its policies and procedures as it deems appropriate and necessary.
 Under certain circumstances, National American University may grant exceptions to its policies and procedures in individual cases when it is determined, in the sole and absolute discretion of the university, that such action would be appropriate to further the mission and purposes of the university.

-For the convenience of our university community, the undergraduate and graduate catalogs have been published online.
+For the convenience of our university community, the undergraduate, master's and doctoral catalogs have been published online.
 Students may access the catalogs at www.national.edu or through the student portal.
-The most current version of the catalogs will always be posted online.
-The university also reserves the right to correct clerical errors.
+The most current versions of the catalogs are available online.
+The university reserves the right to correct clerical errors.
 Therefore, students should refer to the online version for updates, clerical corrections, and other changes.